 By using engagement data such as likes, comments, or clicks, you’ll be able to tell which type of product shots perform best so you know what to post more of.
 (Like more pictures of dogs!)

-Whatever niche your business is in, Instagram analytics can help you understand your audience’s wants, create better content, and ultimately drive more traffic and sales.
+Whatever niche your business is in, Instagram analytics can help you understand what your audience wants, create better content, and ultimately drive more traffic and sales.

 Understanding the Analytics Platform